anoma/juvix-docs/docs/tutorials/essential.juvix.md

 ```

 When calling `id`, the right type to be substituted for `A` is inferred
-automatically by the type checker when the function is called.
+automatically by the type checker.
 For example, in
 the call `id 3` the type checker infers that `A` refers to the type `Nat`.

 !!! note